Foundations

 Know thy provenance

-We all want and should be paid fairly for our work as it directly reflects how important we feel.
-We can’t possibly know every aspect in the lifecycle of a raw ingredient so we rely on checks and balances such as Fair Trade, ECOCERT, COSMOS Standard certifications.
+We all want and should be paid fairly for our work and it directly reflects how important we feel.
+We can’t possibly know every aspect of the lifecycle of a raw ingredient so we rely on checks and balances such as Fair Trade, ECOCERT, COSMOS Standard certifications.
 The agriculture industry is very physical, with long hours and no guarantee of a successful harvest.
 With no structured guidelines, conditions for humans and animals are often unsafe, unhealthy and very dangerous.
 It’s not enough to boycott these products outright, and many of our ingredients come from warm climates with no direct substitute in the States.
-Like rewarding a dog with a treat for good behavior, rewarding good practitioners does far more for the industry.
+Like rewarding a dog with a treat for good behavior, rewarding good practitioners does far more for the industry than boycotting.
 Money is a motivating factor.
 Demanding healthy soil practices with organic products that support growers and their community should become the standard.
-Responsible organizations offer education and better technology so everyone can do better.
+Responsible organizations that offer education and better technology so everyone can do better.
 With no corners cut, richer, higher quality artisan products are the result that we directly benefit from.
-Cheaper, refined products that use chemicals like ethanol and hexane to extract not only significantly reduces the health benefits of the very products we’re buying, but is unhealthy for our body and those that process them.
+Cheaper, refined products that use chemicals like ethanol and hexane to extract not only significantly reduces the health benefits of the very products we’re buying, but is as unhealthy for our body and the workers that process them.
 And they’re not only cheaper products.
-We’d love the idea of candelilla and carnauba wax as vegan alternatives but corrosive extraction chemicals have become very dangerous to those that process them and we can not currently find Fair Trade vendors.
+We’d love the idea of candelilla and carnauba wax as vegan alternatives for candles but corrosive extraction chemicals have become very dangerous to those that process them and we can not currently find Fair Trade vendors.
 Regardless, beeswax needs no processing other than filtering.
 It’s already a wax.
 Many shareholders exploit children and animals (monkeys and donkeys) for cheap labor.
 It’s shameful and morally repugnant.
 The cost difference between these two frameworks truly is a drop in the bucket.
 We’ve done the math and it does not shake out.
-Every child deserves education, and animals with no voice have no choice.
+Every child deserves education, and animals with no voice need ours.
 We have to speak for them.

 We rely on these certifiers as our checks and balances when we can’t be there.
 When our products make our lives more beautiful and healthy it’s such a simple decision to support them too.
 These core values are the driving force of Isola and Theo.
 Let’s drive the demand for better.